 I feel fortunate to be able to marvel at this site without the usual crowds or hot weather.

 12noon Walk back into town, pick up my laundry, and then return to my guesthouse to shower off all the mud from hiking around in the wet weather.

 5:30pm Take advantage of happy hour specials.

 Ann spent the past year in Latin America, exploring new places and learning Spanish.
 Currently, she is visiting her family and friends in the US before returning to Bogota, Colombia.
-She blogs at East Village Nomad, and you can follow her travels on Facebook.
+She blogs at East Village Nomad.